Arequipa, Peru

 Getting Around in Arequipa, Peru

-As a solo female traveller, who sometimes would arrive or leave to new cities in ridiculous hours (5 am or 10 pm), I always used Uber to get to my accommodation property.
+As a solo female traveller having my solo travel to Peru, who sometimes would arrive or leave to new cities in ridiculous hours (5 am or 10 pm), I always used Uber to get to my accommodation property.
 It’s really affordable and saves you a hassle to bargain with local taxi drivers.

 If you arrive in Arequipa from Lima, Puno or Huacachina, I recommend taking Cruz Del Sur bus company.
 It’s slightly more expensive than another famous bus company – Peru Hop.
 Still, they offer such a high-quality service on all their bus rides, including wi-fi, snacks, water, blankets and even have in-built entertainment displays.